About Small Cats

 Widespread Range

-Small cat species inhabit 5 of the world’s 7 continents in nearly every habitat.
+Small cat species inhabit 5 of the world’s 7 continents in nearly every type of habitat.

 © Nick Garbutt